renovatebot/renovate/docs/usage/faq.md

 We replaced `master` with `main` in our documentation where possible.

-A branch name has no special meaning within the Git program, it's just a name.
+A branch name has no special meaning within the Git program, it's only a name.
 The base branch could be called `trunk` or `mainline` or `prod`, and Git would work just as well.

 ## What if I need to .. ?

 ### Troubleshoot Renovate

-If you have problems with Renovate, or want to know where Renovate keeps the logging output then read our [troubleshooting documentation](https://docs.renovatebot.com/troubleshooting/).
+If you have problems with Renovate, or want to know where Renovate keeps the logging output then read our [troubleshooting documentation](./troubleshooting.md).

 ### Tell Renovate to ask for approval before creating a Pull Request